Amsterdam, New York: Library

 The Amsterdam Free Library at 28 Church Street is a Carnegie library built in 1902-1903 with $25,000 from philanthropist Andrew Carnegie.
 It was designed by Albert W. Fuller in the Beaux-Arts style.

-The Arts
+Arts

-Amsterdam is rich in the Arts.
+Amsterdam is rich in the arts.
 Amsterdam High School is the home of the award-winning Amsterdam Marching Rams, one of the top marching bands in the area.
 AHS also supports a thriving theater program, with performances housed in the Bert DeRose Theatre.
-The Marching Rams are directed by Ann Wilary, director, and Cody Chamberlain, assistant director.
-The Theatre program is led by Chris Stefani.

 Amsterdam also has opportunities for music within the community.
-The Mohawk Valley Choir has three ensembles: one for elementary-aged, one for middle-high school aged, and adults.
-The Mohawk Valley Chamber Ensembles are an extension of this program, founded and directed by Stephanie Podolec.
+The Mohawk Valley Choir has three ensembles: one for elementary-aged, one for middle-high school aged, and one for adults.
+The Mohawk Valley Chamber Ensembles are an extension of this program.